 Making pins, researching what pins catch your eye on Pinterest and why takes time!
 So be patient, one or two new pins per day for old posts is doing great!

-The best way to check that you are not spamming is to click the little box that Pinterest pops up after you pin.
-The box says what board you pinned to, click it and it takes you to the board.
-Then, you can see your pin there, and can scroll down a tad to see if you can see any other pins (mostly looking that there are not two of the same or a just bunch of yours).
+The best way to check that you are not spamming is to click the little grey box that pops up after you pin something, which takes you to the board you just pinned to.
+Then, you can see your pin there, and can scroll down a tad to see if you can see any of your other pins (mostly looking that there are not two of the same or a just bunch of yours).

 Related Post: How to monetize your blog with Linqia: Pros and Cons

-The best manual pinning coach on the Internet:
+The best manual pinning course on the Internet:

-If you are pretty familiar with Pinterest already, or even if you are not and are ready to spend $32 on the most in depth manual pinning strategy I’ve heard of, I recommend the Ebook Pinterest Strategies from Carly.
+If you want to learn from a Pinterest guru who’s blog got over 100K views it’s first year just from manual pinning, I recommend the Ebook Pinteresting Strategies from Carly.
 It’s $47.
 She’s an expert mom niche blogger and total Pinterest geek.
-Her Ebook was recommended to me by so many bloggers that I trusted, that I gave it a shot and I’m so glad I did.
+Her Ebook was recommended to me by so many bloggers that I trusted, that I finally gave it a shot and I’m so glad I did.